First Steps With Qt Designer and PyQt6

 You'll be presented with your newly created main window in the UI designer.
 There isn't much to see to begin with, just a grey working area representing the window, together with the beginnings of a window menu bar.

-The initial view of the created main window.
-The initial view of the created main window.
+The initial view of the created main window in Qt Designer.
+The initial view of the created main window in Qt Designer.

 You can resize the window by clicking the window and dragging the blue handles on each corner.